“They don’t really care about us … “

 But now she was far away from that life and it had seemed like an attractive beginning on another life – and, well, just … a cool idea!
-When she ‘accidentally’ had mentioned, and then shown, her new friend her “dabblings” into drawing.
-Two seconds later Lin had suggested that they do a comic book together.
+When she ‘accidentally’ had mentioned, and then showed, her new friend her “dabblings”.
+Two seconds later Lin suggested that they do a comic book together.

 Carrie had of course pulled the brakes – for two seconds more.
 ‘A comic book?
 Are you out of your mind? … … … Oh, hell – why not?’